jeffreybergier/Hipstapaper/README.md

 #### Modal Presentation is Still Broken

 In iOS 16 and macOS 13, Apple fixed "Stack" presentation.
 The new stack presentation API is great a super easy to work with.
 However, modal presentation is still funtamentally broken.
 The reason is that any given screen can only have 1 modal presentation at a time, but modal presentation is represented in the UI as `N` number of modal presentation booleans.
 If two booleans are set to `YES` at the same time, an error is printed to the console and the behavior is not defined.
 On top of that, there is no way to query the environment to know if a modal presentation is happening.
-I tried to work around this by add an `isPresenting` computed boolean property to each Navigation struct.
+I tried to work around this by adding an `isPresenting` computed boolean property to each Navigation struct.
 This allows me to do some preflight to see if something can be presented programatically.
 However, this only works so well.
 First, its manual.
 No easy way to automatically compute this property.
 Second, it doesn't account for system presentations such as menus.
 I really hope that Apple fixes this in iOS 17/macOS14.
 I don't think the problem is that hard.
 If the environment contained a generic `modalPresentation` value, then a presentation modifier could be configured to watch for the type that is in the environment.
 This would be much cleaner and prevent the possibility of trying to present more than 1 modal presentation.

 Come to think of it, this might be doable without Apple's help... note to self 📝